kensho-technologies/graphql-compiler/README.md

     }
 }
 ```
-This query returns one row for each `Animal` vertex, containing its name, and the number and names
+This query returns one row for each `Animal` vertex.
+Each row contains its name, and the number and names
 of its children.
 While the output type of the `child_names` selection is a list of strings,
 the output type of the `number_of_children` selection is an integer.